Creighton vs. Iowa College Basketball Predictions & Picks - November 14

 Creighton Performance Insights

-- Last season, Creighton was 64th in the nation offensively (76.4 points scored per game) and 123rd defensively (68.4 points allowed).
+- Last season, Creighton was 64th in college basketball offensively (76.4 points scored per game) and 123rd defensively (68.4 points conceded).

-- The Bluejays collected 34.6 rebounds per game and conceded 30.7 boards last year, ranking 41st and 148th, respectively, in the nation.
+- At 34.6 rebounds per game and 30.7 rebounds conceded, the Bluejays were 41st and 148th in the nation, respectively, last season.

-- At 15.7 assists per game, Creighton was 24th-best in the country last season.
+- Last season Creighton was 24th-best in the country in assists with 15.7 per game.

-- The Bluejays made 8.6 3-pointers per game and shot 35.4% from beyond the arc last season, ranking 53rd and 102nd, respectively, in the nation.
+- At 8.6 made 3-pointers per game and shooting 35.4% from beyond the arc last year, the Bluejays were 53rd and 102nd in college basketball, respectively, in those categories.

-- Creighton gave up 6.2 3-pointers per game and conceded 33.6% from beyond the arc last year, ranking 51st and 169th, respectively, in college basketball.
+- Defensively, Creighton was 51st in the country in 3-pointers allowed per game at 6.2 last season.
+It was 169th in 3-point percentage allowed at 33.6%.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.